Home > ±³À° > °³¼³°úÁ¤ > ¹Ú»ç°úÁ¤ > Ph.D in Music

 GRADUATION REQUIREMENTS

-• The student must complete a prescribed course of study with a minimum of 3.00 (B) grade point average on a 4.00 scale.
+• The student must successfully complete the prescribed course of study with a grade point average of at least 3.00 (B) out of 4.00.

-• The student must pass a qualifying examination.
-The student can take the exam 3 times if they fail it first.
-The opportunity to retake the exam will be held next semester.
-This exam will be taken before the dissertation.
+• The student must pass the Graduation Qualifying Examination.
+Students may take the exam three times if they fail first.
+The retest opportunity is in the next semester.
+This test will be taken prior to submission of the recital or dissertation.

-• Before graduation the student must meet all financial obligations to the institution.
+• Prior to graduation, the student must meet all financial obligations to the institution.

 COURSES